 At our house, the grill is a go-to on a weekly basis.
 We love fresh veggies and home-cooked meals–and the grill is a great way to showcase all the wonderful flavors without burying them in casseroles or cooking out the nutrients after too long on the stove.

-The summertime is the perfect time to try your hand at outdoor grilling.
+The summertime is the perfect time to try your hand at outdoor grilling, but I get questions from readers about how to grill out and make it easier.
 That’s why I decided to share these grilling tips I’ve learned through the years that makes grilling super easy and a lot more enjoyable, too.

 1. Chicken on the Stove

 I shared this tip with my Smokehouse Maple Chicken recipe:

 When grilling chicken with bones, boil it first.
 It speeds up the process and ensures evenly cooked chicken without those nasty pink center surprises.

 2. Better Burgers

 When preparing burger patties, make a hole in the center.
 This will allow the heat to cook through the meat evenly AND will create a more level burger for stacking on all those great extras, too!

 The hole disappears as it cooks and traps in the juicy flavor–with a fully cooked center.

 Yesterday, I shared my recipe for the Best BBQ Ribs Ever and this tip was included.